apache/incubator-myriad/docs/getting-started.md

 cd hadoop-2.7.1/sbin && yarn-daemon.sh start resourcemanager
 ```

-Alternatively, when launching the Resource Manager in an HA environment, specify value for the ``yarn.resourcemanager.hostname`` property.
+Alternatively, when launching the Resource Manager in an HA environment, specify value for the `yarn.resourcemanager.hostname` property.
 The hostname is the ID field specified when launching a Marathon application.

 To initially launch the Resource Manager from Marathon:

-1. Launch Marathon with <host>:8080.
+1. Launch Marathon with &lt;host>:8080.
 For example: http://10.10.100.16:8080
 2. Click on **New App**.
 3. Create a new application for the resource manager and specify:
 	* ID